MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 A *BitField*, despite its name suggesting a field of bits, is a powerful structure designed for detailed byte inspection.
 Similar to other structures, it is a finite collection of named fields.
-This section will introduce potential challenges associated with the implementation of a :class:`BitField` and explains its behavior.
+This section will introduce potential challenges associated with the implementation of a :class:`~caterpillar.model.BitField` and explains its behavior.

 .. caution::
     This class is still experimental, and caution is advised.
 For a list of known disadvantages or problems, refer to the information provided below.

-As described before, a *BitField* can inspect single bits of parsed bytes.
-Its internal model is built up on a special function or attribute, namely :meth:`~object.__bits__`.
-Therefore, a bitfield as a pre-defined length and will always have a length that can be represented in bytes.
-The :class:`BitField` class not only stores the existing model representation with a name-to-field mapping and a collection of all fields, but introduces a special organisation class: :class:`BitFieldGroup`.

 As mentioned earlier, a *BitField* allows the inspection of individual bits within parsed bytes.
 Its internal model relies on a special function or attribute, namely :meth:`~object.__bits__`.
 Consequently, a bitfield has a predefined length and will always possess a length that can be represented in bytes.

-The :class:`BitField` class not only stores the existing model representation with a name-to-field mapping and a collection of all fields but also introduces a special organizational class:
+The :class:`~caterpillar.model.BitField` class not only stores the existing model representation with a name-to-field mapping and a collection of all fields but also introduces a special organizational class:
-:class:`BitFieldGroup`.
+:class:`~caterpillar.model.BitFieldGroup`.
 Each group defines its bit size, the absolute bit position in the bitfield, and a mapping of fields to their relative bit position in the current group, along with the field's width.
 In the following example, three groups are created: